 When I was younger, one of my favorite parts of the Christmas season was our Advent calendar.
 I remember rushing every morning to be the first to open the little window on the calendar and see what was hidden behind it.
 Some years it was a piece of chocolate, others it was a suggested activity for the day.
 The ones with activities were always my favorite.

-So in line with the theme of this column, I’ve got a suggestion.
+So in line with the theme of this article, I’ve got a suggestion.
 Why not make your own Advent calendar this year?
 Behind each day, place one activity that takes you slightly outside your comfort zone.
 It could be something that you normally don’t eat.
 It could be an activity such as volunteering at a soup kitchen or a nursing home if you normally avoid those types of situations.
 Whatever you decide, make sure that the activities are reminiscent of Mary and Joseph stepping way outside their comfort zone on that first Christmas.
 After all, we are the recipients of the great gift their challenges brought us.